 After you add a few dozen songs to iTunes, viewing the Library can become a task.
 Although a master list is nice for some purposes, it becomes as cumbersome as an elephant in a subway tunnel if the list is very long.
 To help out, iTunes can display your Library in another format, too: namely, browsing mode.
-To view the Library in browsing mode, click View&Column Browser&Show Column Browser.
-(Keyboard mavens can simply press the $\Re+B$ keyboard shortcut to switch to browsing mode.)
+To view the Library in browsing mode, click the View Options pop-up menu and select Songs view mode, then click View ⇔ Column Browser ⇔ Show Column Browser.
+(Keyboard mavens can simply press the \#+B keyboard shortcut to switch to browsing mode.)